 Watch me make this Focaccia Pugliese from start to finish

 Similar to my wood-fired sourdough pizza dough, this focaccia Pugliese calls for some durum flour in the dough.
 Durum wheat is “hard” wheat (in fact durum in Latin means “hard”), named as such due to the difficulty of milling it.
 It’s most often used to make food such as pasta, and while not quite as common, it can also be used to make bread (Altamura bread, or pane di Altamura, is one example).
 The key to using durum in bread is to source very fine durum flour, sometimes called “durum, extra fancy” or “semolina rimacinata” (twice-milled semolina).
 Semolina is also made with durum, but it’s more coarsely milled and resembles beach sand; it’s predominantly used to make pasta and isn’t quite as suitable for bread making.

-I love using durum flour in bread because I find it brings a delightful crispness to the crust, a chewiness to the interior, and a gorgeous creamy hue to the crust and crumb.
+I love using durum flour in bread because I find it brings a delightful crispness to the crust, a chewiness to the interior, and a gorgeous creamy hue to the crust and crumb (and this also shows up in my Pane Siciliano, which is made using 100% during flour).
 Specifically, when used in this sourdough focaccia Pugliese, and in combination with the wood-fired oven, it results in a golden flatbread with a level of crispness that’s otherworldly.

 High-protein white flour